schemedoc/surveys/surveys/set-syntax.md

 * Kawa complains, saying identifiers bound to macros are immutable

 * These complain about the `set!` not being correct:
-  Chibi, Guile, Gambit, MIT, Loko, Chez, Sagittarius, Unsyntax
+  Chibi, Guile, Gambit, MIT, Peroxide, Loko, Chez, Sagittarius, Unsyntax

 * Bigloo acts as if we were trying to set! an undefined variable (which is also true!)